trampgeek/moodle-qtype_coderunner/changehistory.md

 # CHANGE HISTORY

+### 7 November 2019.
+3.7.3

+ * Regression fix: questions using the Twig STUDENT variable were not able to be correctly reviewed by a teacher after submission by student.

 ### 1 November 2019.
 3.7.2.

  * Regression: upgraded Twig barfs on questions with null (as opposed to